Byatarade/Byatarade/README.md

 ## ⚡ Fun Facts
 - I study at State Vocational High School 6 Surakarta and enjoy building small apps and learning new languages.
-- Add any hobbies or fun facts you want showcased (music, sports, travel, etc.).

 ---